 Dip your toe into the astral realm on a hair-raising hunt for ghosts around Manchester.
 Your smartphone will play the role of the guide; supplying clues that, when solved, lead you to some of the most haunted places in the city.
 On the spooky self-guided tour you’ll uncover stories that will send the shivers down the spine of even the most stoic non-believer and visit historic sites such as Manchester Cathedral, Palace Theatre and Albert Square.
-Grab your jumpsuits and proton packs, you’re in for a bumpy ride.
-Grab tickets here.
+Grab your jumpsuits and proton packs, you’re in for a bumpy ride with this Manchester Ghost Tour.

 The ice and chilly air won’t be the only thing making you shudder at Skate Manchester this October.
-The arena has something spooky up their sleeve, namely some curiously creepy decor and a whole scare of monsters that will be let loose on the rink to put the frighteners on unsuspecting skaters.
+The arena has something spooky up their sleeve, namely some curiously creepy décor and a whole scare of monsters that will be let loose on the rink to put the frighteners on unsuspecting skaters.
 You can turn the tables on the devious creatures however, as fancy dress is more than encouraged.
-Make sure you’re the one doing the chasing this Halloween and find out more here.
+Make sure you’re the one doing the chasing this Halloween at Scare Skate.

-On October 25th the hallowed halls of Manchester Cathedral will echo with rich harmonies and whistling melodies.
+On October 31st the hallowed halls of Manchester Cathedral will echo with rich harmonies and whistling melodies at this Halloween Candlelight performance.
 A step inside the historic building will reveal a space bathed in the amber glow of candlelight and two figures with instruments at hand, ready to enchant guests with a sequence of classical compositions.
 The evening will be a celebration of the bewitching and beautiful, featuring a selection of music from iconic composers performed by a violinist and a pianist.
 As they bring the notes to life you can sink into your seat and soak up the stunning architecture.
-Find tickets here.

-If you embark on a walk through the city anytime from the 25th-31st October you’ll likely spy a giant inflatable monster or two.
-The menagerie of oddly-endearing creatures have been invading the city for the past four years and are set to do it once more.
-Hide-and-seek doesn’t seem to be their strong suit though, as they are often spotted hunkering down behind Printworks or peering over Piccadilly Place.
-If you fancy paying them a visit this Halloween you can find out more here.
+If you embark on a walk through Manchester city centre anytime during Halloween week you’ll likely spy a giant inflatable monster or two.
+The menagerie of oddly-endearing creatures have been invading the city for the past five years and are set to do it once more.
+Hide-and-seek doesn’t seem to be their strong suit though, as these pop-up Halloween monsters are often spotted hunkering down behind Printworks or peering over Piccadilly Place.

 If the supernatural doesn’t scare you the stone-cold glare of the Alcotraz prison warden just might.
 A place where breaking the rules is the only way to survive the night, this experience is not for the lily-livered, in fact a concrete liver is exactly what you’ll need when it comes to the cocktail portion of the night.
 Once you’ve wiggled into your orange jumpsuits and smuggled in liquor, the next step is indulging in some delicious concoctions made by fellow inmates.
-If a day of booze-fuelled crime sounds like something that to tick off your bucket list you can grab tickets here.
+If a day of booze-fuelled crime sounds like something that to tick off your bucket list then head to Alcotraz Manchester.

 10. Stop a ghostly menace on the Haunted Manchester tour

-13. Halloween screenings at the King Street Townhouse
+13. Sit back and watch Halloween screenings at the King Street Townhouse

 Fancy curling up and relaxing in a luxurious setting this Halloween?
-One of Manchester’s most stunning hotels is hosting an array of wonderful screenings over Halloween weekend, including a couple of family-friendly films to enjoy.
-Cuddle up with classics such as IT, Hocus Pocus, or A Nightmare on Elm Street, while enjoying popcorn, pick n’ mix, and even a cocktail, mocktail or soft drinks from the Tavern’s wonderful menu.
-Find out more here.
+One stunning Manchester hotel, King Street Townhouse, is hosting an array of wonderful screenings over Halloween weekend, including a couple of family-friendly films to enjoy.
+Cuddle up with spooky classics while enjoying popcorn, pick n’ mix, and even a cocktail, mocktail or soft drinks from the Tavern’s wonderful menu.

 The Pen and Pencil’s annual pumpkin carving event is back, with plenty of creative fun in store for Mancs to enjoy.
-Carve up your best design to be in with the chance of winning prizes, and enjoy Kraken Rum cocktails on arrival.
-Taking place on Wednesday 27th October, tickets are on sale now and you can find out more here.
+Carve up your best design to be in with the chance of winning a limited edition bottle of Kraken Rum, and enjoy Kraken Rum cocktails on arrival followed by rum tasters.
+Taking place on Wednesday 26th October, tickets are on sale now.